Why Life Stops Making Sense in Midlife

 There’s a difference between curiosity and compulsive consumption.
 Here are the signs your nervous system is over-consuming Human Design—and a simple way to come back to your own signals.

-How to Begin Your Human Design Experiment (Without Overwhelming Your Nervous System)
+How to Explore Human Design Without Overwhelming Yourself

 There’s a point where learning your design starts to feel like pressure.
 This piece is an invitation to begin differently—slowly, through the body—so your experiment becomes something you can actually live.